lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 :::danger

 Leaves the contract without an owner.
-Once ownership of the contract has been renounced, any functions that are restricted to be called by the owner will be permanently inaccessible, making these functions not callable anymore and unusable.
+Once ownership of the contract has been renounced, any functions that are restricted to be called by the owner or an address allowed by the owner will be permanently inaccessible, making these functions not callable anymore and unusable.

 :::